wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/5-validation-guidance.md

 ### Mismatched Details Between Offer, App and/or Publisher

-Ensure your publisher and offer described in Partner Center clearly match the description and details of the app to which you're linking.
+Ensure your publisher name and offer described in Partner Center clearly match the description and details of the app to which you're linking.

-Ensure you've published your offer in Partner Center (that is, it’s live in the marketplace) before submitting app for validation.
+Ensure you've published your offer in Partner Center (that is, it’s live in the marketplace) before submitting your Teams app for validation.

 ### Insufficient Details to Set up App Environment and Test

 If setup of your app for testing purposes is complex or non-intuitive, please provide an end-to-end functional document, linked SaaS offer configuration steps, and instructions for license and user management as part of your “Notes for Certification”.

 > [!TIP]
-> Add a video recording of how your app and license management works to assist the team for testing.
+> Add a link to a video recording of how your app and license management works to assist the team for testing.

 ### Offers That Have Potential to Confuse Users